nandinisaxena2809/AI-study-assistant-backend-local/README.md

 A FastAPI-based backend service that performs **Question Answering** and **Text Summarization** using **locally hosted transformer models**.
-This project intentionally avoids paid cloud inference APIs and runs entirely on local CPU.

 ## Features
 - Question Answering using a locally hosted RoBERTa model